crawl/crawl/crawl-ref/docs/develop/levels/guidelines.md

 * Whenever possible, don't add a depth specification to such a vault.
 * If a specific monster is necessary for theme, then constrain the vault to that monster's depth.
-* If using a specific depth range, be sure that it's reasonable for your vault to include D, and start by specifying `: overflow_depth(_G)`
-* If your vault is decor (even if it does not have the decor tag, if there are no depth-appropriate monsters to fight, and no serious loot), include `: interest_check(_G)` to ensure the vault is tagged appropriately
+* If your vault is decor (even if it does not have the decor tag, if there are no depth-scaling monsters to fight, and no serious loot), include `: interest_check(_G)` to ensure the vault is tagged appropriately.

 ## Guidelines for creating serial vaults